ICEJ Passover article 2024

 Passover in the New Testament

-Since biblical times, Passover has been celebrated every year on Nisan 15—March/April on our calendars.
+Since biblical times, the Jewish people have celebrated Passover every year on Nisan 15—March/April on our calendars.
 Let’s circle back to Exodus 12, which tells us each family was to select their perfect lambs on the “tenth day of the first month,” the month of Nisan, and care for it for five days before slaughtering it on Nisan 14.
 I imagine families would have bonded with the lamb over five days, making the sacrifice terribly difficult!
 In an act of obedience and trust, they painted the lamb’s blood over their doors and then roasted the lamb and ate it quickly with unleavened bread and bitter herbs.
 That very night, the angel of the Lord passed over the houses with the lamb’s blood, and the children of Israel left Egypt.

 Now let’s fast forward to the book of John, the week before Jesus was crucified, to try and connect some dots.
 Interestingly, John 12:1–2 says that “six days before the Passover” Jesus had dinner with Mary, Martha, and Lazarus, which puts Jesus in Bethany on Nisan 9.
 Just a few verses later, John provides three very important words: